Clorox warns of safety concerns after Venezuelan takeover of plants

 Clorox said operating restrictions imposed by the government, economic uncertainty and supply disruptions would have led to considerable operating losses.

-Its share price rose on the announcement, despite the company saying it expected to incur after-tax exit costs of $60 million to $65 million, or 46 cents to 50 cents a share, in fiscal 2015.
+Its share price rose on the announcement, despite the company saying it expected to incur after-tax exit costs of $60 million to $65 million (36.93 million pound to 40 million pound), or 46 cents to 50 cents a share, in fiscal 2015.

-Various multinationals, from Colgate-Palmolive Co (CL.N) to Avon Products Inc (AVP.N), have been warning of hits to their balance sheets and are scaling back operations in Venezuela, citing Byzantine currency controls and a slowing economy.
+Various multinationals, from Colgate-Palmolive Co to Avon Products Inc, have been warning of hits to their balance sheets and are scaling back operations in Venezuela, citing Byzantine currency controls and a slowing economy.

 (Reporting by Eric Beech in Washington; Editing by Peter Cooney)